Encoding

 3. Return error.

-2. Let code point be the index gb18030 ranges code point for ((gb18030 first − 0x81) × (10 × 126 × 10)) + ((gb18030 second − 0x30) × (10 × 126)) + ((gb18030 third − 0x81) × 10) + byte − 0x30.
+2. Let codePoint be the index gb18030 ranges code point for ((gb18030 first − 0x81) × (10 × 126 × 10)) + ((gb18030 second − 0x30) × (10 × 126)) + ((gb18030 third − 0x81) × 10) + byte − 0x30.

 3. Set gb18030 first, gb18030 second, and gb18030 third to 0x00.

-4. If code point is null, return error.
+4. If codePoint is null, then return error.

-5. Return a code point whose value is code point.
+5. Return a code point whose value is codePoint.

-4. If gb18030 second is not 0x00, then:
+4. If gb18030 second is not 0x00:

-1. If byte is in the range 0x81 to 0xFE, inclusive, set gb18030 third to byte and return continue.
+1. If byte is in the range 0x81 to 0xFE, inclusive, then set gb18030 third to byte and return continue.

 2. Restore « gb18030 second, byte » to ioQueue, set gb18030 first and gb18030 second to 0x00, and return error.

-5. If gb18030 first is not 0x00, then:
+5. If gb18030 first is not 0x00:

-1. If byte is in the range 0x30 to 0x39, inclusive, set gb18030 second to byte and return continue.
+1. If byte is in the range 0x30 to 0x39, inclusive, then set gb18030 second to byte and return continue.

-3. Let offset be 0x40 if byte is less than 0x7F, otherwise 0x41.
+5. Let offset be 0x40 if byte is less than 0x7F; otherwise 0x41.

-4. If byte is in the range 0x40 to 0x7E, inclusive, or 0x80 to 0xFE, inclusive, set pointer to (lead − 0x81) × 190 + (byteoffset).
+6. If byte is in the range 0x40 to 0x7E, inclusive, or 0x80 to 0xFE, inclusive, then set pointer to (leading − 0x81) × 190 + (byteoffset).

-5. Let code point be null if pointer is null, otherwise the index code point for pointer in index gb18030.
+7. Let codePoint be null if pointer is null; otherwise the index code point for pointer in index gb18030.

-6. If code point is non-null, return a code point whose value is code point.
+8. If codePoint is non-null, then return a code point whose value is codePoint.

-7. If byte is 0x80, return code point U+20AC.
+7. If byte is 0x80, then return code point U+20AC (€).

-8. If byte is in the range 0x81 to 0xFE, inclusive, set gb18030 first to byte and return continue.
+8. If byte is in the range 0x81 to 0xFE, inclusive, then set gb18030 first to byte and return continue.

 9. Return error.